JaredMilos/portfolio/README.md

 # portfolio
-My portfolio site with a very basic Flask server.
+My portfolio site with a Flask server.